Logitech/vr_ink_sdk/Assets/UnitySampleProjects/UnitySample_LegacySteamVR/Readme.md

 ### Implementation

 To detect that the Logitech VR Ink is connected when you start up your application you can ask SteamVR what are the device properties of a specific `SteamVR_Tracked_Object`.
-All the logic for detecting the Logitech VR Ink is inside the `LogitechStylusDetection` script.
+All the logic for detecting the Logitech VR Ink is inside the `TrackedDevcieDetection` script.

+The detection happens via an event that is automatically triggered by OpenVR System: `SetDeviceIndex`.
+This will get triggered on start up and everytime a device is connected to OpenVR.

 ![Pen Detection in Unity inspector](../../../Documentation/Images/UnitySampleLegacy/LogiPenDetection.png)

 We recommend that you use the **ModelNumber_String property** to detect if the pen is connected.
-You can detect if VR Ink is connected using the *logitech_* string.
-When you have the game window in focus you can **press P** on the keyboard to print the different property strings in the Unity console.
+You can detect if VR Ink is connected using the *logitech* string.

 ## Grip Pose VS Pointer Pose